About fee-for-service post-payment reviews

 Under the authority of Section 18 of the HIA, post-payment reviews of physicians’ claims for payment may be performed as a component of measures that contribute to overall accountability for the use of OHIP funds and ensures that payments made by OHIP are authorized by the HIA.
 Section 18 and Schedule 1 to the HIA describe the ministry’s authorities and the process for post-payment review of physician payments (read section 18 and Schedule 1 of the HIA).
 For example, subsection 18(8) of the HIA allows the ministry to refer a post-payment billing review matter to the Health Services Appeal and Review Board if the general manager of OHIP forms the opinion that one of the following circumstances exists:

-- all or part of the insured service was not in fact rendered
+- All or part of the insured service was not in fact rendered

-- the service was not rendered in accordance with the HIA and the regulations thereto
+- The service was not rendered in accordance with the HIA and the regulations Thereto

-- there is an absence of a record, as described in section 17.4 of the HIA
+- There is an absence of a record, as described in section 17.4 of the HIA

-- the nature of the service is misrepresented, whether deliberately or inadvertently
+- The nature of the service is misrepresented, whether deliberately or inadvertently

-- all or part of the service was not medically necessary (after consulting with a physician)
+- All or part of the service was not medically necessary (after consulting with a physician)

-- all or part of the service was not provided in accordance with accepted professional standards and practice
+- All or part of the service was not provided in accordance with accepted professional standards and practice

 The ministry conducts post-payment reviews of physicians’ OHIP claims in accordance with applicable law and policy.
 The purpose of these reviews is to identify potential billing concerns, to communicate with physicians and to provide billing education to ensure that future claims for payments meet the requirements of the HIA.